From the kiosk at the end of the parking area, bear right and proceed ahead on the red-blazed Duggan Trail. In about...

 At the top of the climb, the trail comes out on open rocks, with a spectacular west-facing view.
 Black Rock Mountain may be seen on the right, and the Black Rock Forest fire tower is to its left.
 (Despite the name "Hill of Pines," there are only two pine trees near the summit, which is mostly covered with oaks).
 You’ll want to spend some time at this magnificent vantage point.

-The trail climbs a little to the true summit, descends the hill, and soon crosses the dirt Carpenter Road diagonally to the right.
+The trail climbs a little to the true summit and then descends the hill.
+After a relatively level section, it crosses the dirt Carpenter Road diagonally to the right.
 It now begins a gradual climb of Rattlesnake Hill.
-After about ten minutes, you’ll reach a viewpoint to the right of the trail (the best view is from a rock ledge adjacent to a large pine tree).
+After descending a little, the trail levels off, then resumes its climb.
+Soon, a short side trail on the right leads to a viewpoint from a rock ledge adjacent to a large pine tree.
 The fire tower may be seen straight ahead, and Bog Meadow Pond is to the left.
-After a short but steep descent and a relatively level stretch, you’ll reach a second viewpoint – this one marked by a cairn and a gnarled, nearly horizontal pine tree.
-Continue ahead through a dense mountain laurel thicket to the third viewpoint on Rattlesnake Hill, which offers a panoramic view from open rocks.
+Just ahead, the trail makes a short but steep descent.
+After a relatively level stretch, you’ll reach a second viewpoint – this one marked by a cairn and a gnarled, nearly horizontal pine tree.
+Continue ahead through a dense mountain laurel thicket and climb to the third viewpoint on Rattlesnake Hill, which offers a panoramic view from open rocks.
 Bog Meadow Pond is below on the left, with the rolling hills of Orange County beyond.

 After pausing to enjoy the view, continue ahead on the white trail, which begins to descend, first steeply, then more gradually.
 The trail briefly runs along the southern boundary of Black Rock Forest, with Bog Meadow Pond visible through the trees to the left.
 After crossing the inlet stream of the pond, the trail reaches the dirt Bog Meadow Road.
 Turn left and continue along the road, which is marked with the white blazes of the Scenic Trail.

-After about five minutes, you’ll reach a junction with the yellow-blazed Tower Vue Trail, marked by a cairn.
-This junction – which is easily missed – is just before a large rock outcrop.
+In a quarter mile, you’ll reach a junction with the yellow-blazed Tower Vue Trail, marked by a cairn and post on the right side of the road (this junction is just before a large rock outcrop).
 Turn right and follow the Tower Vue Trail over undulating terrain, through mountain laurel with an understory of blueberry.
 In about a third of a mile, there is a view through the trees of the fire tower from a rock ledge to the left of the trail.
 The trail now begins to run above Arthurs Pond, with views of the pond through the trees on the left.

 When the Tower Vue Trail ends at the northern tip of the pond, by the dam, turn left onto the white-blazed White Oak Trail, cross below the dam, and continue along a gravel road.
 Soon, the White Oak Trail reaches Continental Road at a T-intersection.
 Turn right onto the road, continuing to follow the white blazes, but when the white blazes turn left and leave the road, proceed ahead on the road.
 Just beyond, you’ll come to a junction, marked by a huge white oak tree.
 Here you should continue ahead on Continental Road, as White Oak Road leaves to the right.